Y-T-T/pqc-demo-server/README.md

 #### Client
 1. Open the chrome and goto `chrome://flags`
-2. Enable `TLS 1.3 hybridized Kyber support`<br>
-P.S.
-Chrome is now turned on by default
+2. Enable `TLS 1.3 hybridized Kyber support` (Chrome is now turned on by default)

 #### Notice
 * The cert folder must contain the X.509 certificate in `DER` format and the key in `PEM` format.